Skip to content Accessibility info

 What is the difference between PIP and MedPay in Florida?

-PIP is required and covers 80% of your medical expenses up to $10,000, regardless of fault.
-MedPay is optional and covers 100% of medical bills that PIP does not — including out-of-state accidents, where PIP may not apply if you are in a rental or someone else's vehicle.
-Many Florida drivers benefit from carrying both.
-Read our full breakdown in our PIP vs. MedPay guide.
+PIP is required in Florida and covers 80% of your medical expenses up to $10,000 regardless of fault.
+MedPay is optional and covers 100% of what PIP doesn't, including out-of-state accidents where PIP may not apply.
+A lot of Florida drivers benefit from carrying both.
+For the full breakdown, read our PIP vs. MedPay guide.

 What is uninsured motorist coverage and do I need it in Florida?

-Uninsured motorist (UM) coverage pays for your medical bills, lost wages, and pain and suffering when the at-fault driver has no insurance or not enough.
-Florida has one of the highest uninsured driver rates in the country.
-UM is not legally required, but we recommend it for every driver.
+Uninsured motorist (UM) coverage pays your medical bills, lost wages, and pain and suffering when the at-fault driver has no insurance or not enough of it.
+Roughly 1 in 5 Florida drivers has no bodily injury coverage at all.
+UM isn't legally required in Florida, but we recommend it for every Jacksonville driver.
 Read our guides on UM coverage explained and stacked vs. non-stacked UM.

 What is the difference between comprehensive and collision coverage?

 Collision covers damage to your vehicle after a crash with another car or object.
 Comprehensive covers non-collision events like theft, hail, flooding, vandalism, and animal strikes.
-Both are typically required by lenders if you finance or lease your vehicle.
-For older vehicles you own outright, the decision depends on your car's value versus the premium cost.
-Our guide on comprehensive vs. collision walks through the math.
+Lenders typically require both if you finance or lease.
+For older vehicles you own outright, the decision comes down to your car's value weighed against the premium.
+Our guide on comprehensive vs. collision in Florida walks through the math.

-Can I save money by bundling home and auto insurance?
+Can I save money by bundling home and auto insurance in Jacksonville?

 Yes.
-Bundling your home and auto insurance with the same carrier is one of the most effective ways to reduce both premiums.
-Most carriers offer multi-policy discounts of 5% to 15%.
-We write both home and auto insurance in Jacksonville and will automatically check whether a bundle saves you money when you request a quote.
+Bundling home and auto together is one of the fastest ways to cut both premiums, and most carriers offer multi-policy discounts of 5% to 15%.
+We write both home and auto insurance in Jacksonville, and we'll check whether a bundle actually saves you money when you request a quote.

-Why should I use an independent agent instead of buying direct?
+Why should I use an independent insurance agent in Jacksonville?

-When you buy directly from one carrier, you see one price.
-An independent agent compares multiple carriers on your behalf, finds discounts you may miss, re-shops your policy at renewal, and helps you with claims — all at no extra cost to you.
-The carrier pays our commission.
-You pay the same premium whether you go direct or through us.
+An independent agent compares multiple auto insurance companies on your behalf instead of only showing you one carrier's price.
+We check in for proactive reviews, spot discounts you might be missing, and shop the market when it makes sense, all at no extra cost to you.
+The carrier pays our commission, so you pay the same premium whether you go direct or go through us.

-How often should I shop my auto insurance?
+How often should I shop my auto insurance in Florida?

-Do I need different insurance for a classic car?
+Do I need different insurance for a classic car in Jacksonville?

 Yes.
-Standard auto policies are designed for daily-use vehicles and may not properly value a classic or collector car.
-If you own a classic, collector, or antique vehicle, we offer specialized coverage through our classic car insurance page with carriers designed for those vehicles.
+Standard auto policies often don't properly value a classic or collector vehicle.
+If you own a classic, collector, or antique car, we offer specialized coverage through our classic car insurance program with carriers built for those vehicles.

 What should I do after a car accident in Jacksonville?

-Make sure everyone is safe, call 911 if there are injuries, exchange insurance and contact information, take photos of the damage and scene, and call your insurance agent.
-If you are a client of ours, call us directly at (904) 268-3106 — we will walk you through the claims process and advocate on your behalf with the carrier.
+Make sure everyone is safe, call 911 if there are injuries, exchange insurance and contact information, and take photos of the damage and the scene.
+Then call your insurance agent.
+If you're a client of ours, call us directly at (904) 268-3106 and we'll walk you through the claims process and advocate on your behalf with the carrier.

-Reviewed by Susan Augustyniak, CIC — Licensed Insurance Agent, Augustyniak Insurance Group.
-Independent agency serving Jacksonville and Northeast Florida since 2005.
+Reviewed by Susan Augustyniak, CIC.
+Licensed Insurance Agent at Augustyniak Insurance Group, an independent agency serving Jacksonville and Northeast Florida since 2005.

 Related Coverage for Jacksonville Drivers